w3f/w3f-education/docs/Substrate/section5/unit-tests.md

 :::

 Unit tests are placed within `tests.rs`.
 They utilize the mock environment and configuration to test various scenarios with the pallet.
-These are constructed very much like a traditional Rust unit tests, with the caveat that these tests must be ran within the `TestExternalities` instance defined in `mock.rs`.
+These are constructed like traditional Rust unit tests, with the caveat that these tests must be run within the `TestExternalities` instance defined in `mock.rs`.

 Using unit tests, we can test extrinsics, storage, errors, and events using our mock environment.